GSA/notifications-api/docs/adrs/0015-async-report-generation.md

 ### Consequences

-By making this switch to using Celery itself for our longer-running actions performed by users, we trade off some performance for reduced complexity and stability.
+By making this switch to using Celery itself for our longer-running actions performed by users, we trade off some data freshness for improved performance and stability.
 Asynchronous tasks aren't necessarily simple either, but it's a known paradigm and by simply leveraging them and not trying to do additional processing for performance gains, we can go with a tried and true approach.

-We will need to do some additional UI work to support the switch to using tasks directly, but this is minimal in nature compared to trying to fully support a shared cache solely within a running app process(es).
+We will need to do some additional UI work to support the switch to using the nightly-generated reports, but this is minimal in nature compared to trying to fully support a shared cache solely within a running app process(es).

-However, we will gain a significant amount of application stability and resiliency without having to increase our resource usage by taking this approach.
+Again, we will gain a significant amount of application stability and resiliency without having to increase our resource usage by taking this approach.
 We will also buy ourselves time and breathing room to take another look at the performance afterward and see what we can do to improve the report generation in the future with other approaches to how we process the data under the hood.

 ### Author